jessoy/JLPDishwashers/README.md

 #### Performance
 - Destructuring data at the point of consumption of API to only the required objects
-- Implemented try-catch blocks in the `getServerSideProps` code to prevent the app from crashing and to contine to compile and show the 404 page
+- Implemented try-catch blocks in the `getServerSideProps` code to prevent the app from crashing and to continue to compile to show the 404 page

 ## Tests
 The following tests have been written :